Isaac Paredes: International career

+Paredes represented Mexico in the 2014 15U Baseball World Cup.
+He tied for the tournament lead with 14 RBI despite Mexico finishing in fifth place.

-Paredes was selected to the Mexican national team for the 2023 World Baseball Classic.
+Paredes was selected to the Mexico national team for the 2023 World Baseball Classic.
 In the tournament, he batted .375/.444/.500.
 His six RBIs over the course of the tournament were tied with Joey Meneses for second on the Mexico lineup, behind only Rays teammate Randy Arozarena.
-In the quarterfinal game against Puerto Rico, Paredes hit a solo home run off of Marcus Stroman to put Mexico on the board after a four run Puerto Rico 1st inning, and later plated the tying runs off an RBI single in the 7th inning; Mexico went on to win 5-4.
+In the quarterfinal game against Puerto Rico, Paredes hit a solo home run off of Marcus Stroman to put Mexico on the board after a four run Puerto Rico 1st inning, and later plated the tying runs off an RBI single in the 7th inning; Mexico went on to win 5–4.
 In the semifinal against Japan, he went 3-for-4, scoring on a Luis Urías home run and hitting another RBI single off Atsuki Yuasa.
-However, Mexico went on to lose the game 6-5.
+However, Mexico went on to lose the game 6–5.
 Despite being eliminated from the tournament, Mexico's performance in 2023 was its best ever in a WBC.